Chris Lewis (cricketer): International career

 although Lewis also made an unbeaten 75 as England drew the match.
-However, he was then dropped from the Test team, though continuing to appear in some one-day internationals and featuring in the England side which won the Hong Kong Sixes in 1994.
-He was recalled to the Test side as an injury replacement the following winter during the 1994-95 Ashes, taking 4 for 24 as England won an unexpected victory in the fourth Test at Adelaide, but after the next Test was dropped again.
+However, he was then dropped from the Test team, though continuing to appear in some one-day internationals and featuring in the England team which won the Hong Kong Sixes in 1994.
+He was recalled to the Test team as an injury replacement the following winter during the 1994-95 Ashes, taking 4 for 24 as England won an unexpected victory in the fourth Test at Adelaide, but after the next Test was dropped again.

 He was recalled for the Birmingham test in 1996, taking his third Test five-wicket haul as England beat India, but was dropped again at the end of the summer, and thereafter only played two more one-day internationals.
 His international career ended in 1998.

 In the run-up to the 1999 Cricket World Cup, England national coach David Lloyd and captain Alec Stewart requested Lewis's inclusion in the team owing to his skill with the new ball, but were refused permission to choose him by the selectors, due to concerns about Lewis's behaviour.